ankitects/faqs/src/due-times-after-a-break.md

 answer.
 If you find a card easy, the last interval plus the full delay are added together, and then used to calculate the next interval.
 When you answer good, only half the delay is used.
-And when you answer hard, only a quarter of the delay is used, or 0 if you are using the experimental scheduler.
+And when you answer hard, none of the extra day is used.
 So if a card was due in 5 days, and it’s answered 20 days late, the next times you’d end up with are
 approximately:

-- Hard: (5 + 20/4) \* 1.2 = 12 days (or 6 days with the experimental
+- Hard: 5 \* 1.2 = 6 days
-  scheduler)

 - Good: (5 + 20/2) \* 2.5 = 37.5 days

 - Easy: (5 + 20) \* 3.25 = 81.25 days

-(the factors will actually vary depending on your performance in the deck)
+The exact numbers will depend on your past performance with the card, and your deck settings.

-If you find a card hard, the next interval is quite conservative and is less than the last wait (25 days).
+If you find a card hard, the next interval is conservative and any extra delay is discarded.
 If you find it good, the next interval is only about 50% higher.
 And easy increases the interval aggressively as usual.

 So it is recommended that you study as normal when you return to Anki after a period of absence.
 But if you absolutely must reset the deck,